1st Edition

 Biography

-David Canter Emeritus Professor at The University of Liverpool is highly regarded internationally for his research and many publications in Forensic Psychology.
+David Canter, Emeritus Professor at The University of Liverpool is highly regarded internationally for his research and many publications in Forensic Psychology.
 He created the field of Investigative Psychology and earlier developed Environmental Psychology.
 He has supervised research projects for over half a century, at every level from schools to PhDs, as well as large-scale studies for government departments, industry, and research councils.

 “I am very happy to recommend this book, which contains detailed practical advice about how to carry out research projects in criminal psychology.
-It should appeal particularly to forensic psychology and criminology students, but everyone who is interested criminal behaviour will derive useful information from it.”
+It should appeal particularly to forensic psychology and criminology students, but everyone who is interested in criminal behaviour will derive useful information from it.”

 David Farrington, Cambridge University, UK

 “David Canter reveals his experience as a seasoned, practicing social scientist by embracing ‘the value of doing science, rather than just reading about it’.
-The ten fascinating projects in this book encapsulate the lifeblood of crime psychology”.
+The ten fascinating projects in this book encapsulate the lifeblood of crime psychology.”

-Benjamin Baughman, Cannon University, USA
+Benjamin Baughman, Gannon University, USA

 “David Canter’s expertise shines through this book.
 A good deal of the material – notably the projects on forgery, fraud, and geographical profiling – will, I’m sure, interest crime writers and all those interested in true crime, and perhaps surprise them.”